nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 ```

 We can see that `control+b` has been unbound.
-This was necessary because it is the shortcut of another command in French version of Word.
+This was necessary because it is the shortcut of another command in the French version of Word.
-No remapping has been done for `toggleItalic` script since the shortcut is the same for French and English versions of Word.
+No remapping has been done for the `toggleItalic` script, since the shortcut is the same for French and English versions of Word.

 #### How to remap a shortcut key {#TranslatingGesturesSteps}

 ##### Identify the class, the script and the original gesture to be remapped {#TranslatingGesturesStepIdentify}

-To edit the gesture.ini file, you will have to identify the class, the script and the original shortcut you want to remap.
+To edit the `gesture.ini` file, you will have to identify the class, the script and the original shortcut you want to remap.

 ##### Case of a global command script {#TranslatingGesturesStepCaseGlobal}